Syed Wahidul Alam

-Syed Wahidul Alam (সৈয়দ ওয়াহিদুল আলম) was a Bangladesh Nationalist Party politician and a former member of parliament for Chittagong-5.
+Syed Wahidul Alam (1945/1946 – 27 May 2018) was a Bangladesh Nationalist Party politician and a four-term Jatiya Sangsad member representing the Chittagong-5 constituency durign 1991–2006.

 Career

 Alam was an active Liberation War activist during 1971.
-He was the former Member of Parliament for Chittagong-5 (Hathazari).
-He served from 1991 to 2006.
+He was first elected to Jatiya Sangsad representing the Chittagong-5 (Hathazari) constituency on 27 February 1991.
 He was also the whip of the parliament.

 Personal life

-Alam has two daughters.
-Elder daughter Shakila Farzana, is a barrister and was joint general secretary of the Supreme Court wing of Bangladesh Jatiyatabadi Ainjibi Oikya Parishad, a pro-BNP lawyers’ body.
+Alam had two daughters.
+Elder daughter, Shakila Farzana, is a barrister and a Jatiya Sangsad member elected from the reserved women's seat in May 2026.
+She served as the joint general secretary of the Supreme Court wing of Bangladesh Jatiyatabadi Ainjibi Oikya Parishad, a pro-BNP lawyers’ body.